FRC930/xrp-training/gradle/wrapper/README.md

 </details>

+### RobotContainer.java
-2. Navigate to the `RobotContainer.java` file (under src/main/java/frc/robot).
+- Navigate to the `RobotContainer.java` file (under src/main/java/frc/robot).
 Skim through the code.
 What do you think this code is doing? (hint: read the comments)

 <details>
     <summary>What does RobotContainer.java do?</summary>